metabase/static-embedding-reference-apps/django/README.md

 # Django app

-This Django application demonstrates a Metabase dashboard embedded in a web application.
+This Django application demonstrates a simple, barebones Metabase dashboard embedded in a web application.

 ## Prerequisites